-The following essay topic analysis examines the Southern Methodist University Cox School of Business (Cox) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the Southern Methodist University Cox School of Business (Cox) MBA admissions essays for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Let’s take a closer look at each essay.